12 TV Shows About Northern Ireland

 Derry Girls shows how the youth of that era navigated their difficult teenage years with laughter and friendship.

-The first season of Bloodlands that premiered in early 2021 was only 4 episodes long, but it packed such a punch that the series was almost immediately renewed again for a second season (though there’s no news yet of a premiere date).
+The first season of Bloodlands, which premiered in early 2021, was only four episodes long, but it packed such a punch that the series was almost immediately renewed again for a second season (though there’s no news yet of a premiere date).

-In these first 4 episodes, we follow James Nesbitt as Detective Chief Inspector Tom Brannick as he embarks on a kidnapping and possible murder investigation.
+In these first four episodes, we follow James Nesbitt as Detective Chief Inspector Tom Brannick as he embarks on a kidnapping and possible murder investigation.

 The case stirs up connections to a cold case from two decades ago, and Brannick is forced to confront a shadow from the past: a mysterious killer named Goliath.

-Thus begins Brannick’s spiral into casting a light into both his own history – and the country’s.
+Thus begins Brannick’s spiral into casting a light on both his own history – and the country’s.

 Eureka Street, BBC2 (1999)